School of Theology Policy

 The following guidelines apply to all requests for transfer of credit to the School of Theology:

-- Courses, when accepted, will carry the credit value equivalent to the number of contact hours the course carried (for example, 40 contact hours = 4 credits).
+- Courses, when accepted, will carry the credit value equivalent to the number of contact hours the course carried.
 No courses for which less than a B– was received are acceptable.

 - Courses completed more than seven years prior to the intended date of enrollment will not be considered for transfer of credit.